mdbshuvo/Central-Mashjid-Management/README.md

 # Central-Mashjid-Management
 It's a simple database project to manage a large number of mashjids (mosques) centrally.
-The projects core is built using MySQL, and added a web interface to access it.
+The project's core is built using MySQL, and incorporated with a web user interface.